 So what should we keep in mind when using vinegar to clean?

-5 Non-Toxic Cleaning Tips
+5 Non-Toxic Cleaning Tips with Vinegar

 - Use vinegar as a produce wash.
 Susan Sumner, PhD, a food-safety scientist at Virginia Tech, has researched the effectiveness of vinegar since the late ’90s.
 She found in one study, published in the 1997 issue of the journal Food Microbiology that spraying vinegar and then spraying hydrogen peroxide on produce killed a majority of E. coli, Salmonella, Shigella, and Listeria bacteria.
 You can also mix it up, using hydrogen peroxide first, just as long as you don’t mix the two together (they’re less effective that way).
 Let the produce dry before you eat it.